voidshine/dameo_book/Game03.md

    Diagr.
 15

    Black removed the checker from square d7, with a potential diagonal attack d6f4 in mind.
-   However, Tony correctly assessed that this attack was now bad, since after 15...d6f4?
-16.d4:f6 f4:d2 17.b3d5 White responds with its own attack and lands on square b7.
+   However, Tony correctly assessed that this attack was now bad, since afterward White responds with its own attack and lands on square b7.

+   *15...      d6f4?*
+   *16.d4:f6   f4:d2*
+   *17.b3d5    b5:d3*
+   *18.d5:b7   ...*

    Therefore, I am in no hurry and simply capture space, while Tony closes the d2 square just in case.

    **15...     a6a4**